 Real Homes rating: 4 out of 5 stars

 The Duronic Mini has an automatic off switch that activates as soon as the tank is full.
-This is convenient as you can turn it on and leave it without worrying about checking on its progress.
-If you come back to a sleeping dehumidifier, then just empty the tank and start again!
+This is convenient as you can turn it on and leave it without checking on its progress.
+If you come back to a sleeping dehumidifier, then empty the tank and start again!
 No wasted electricity.

 Despite being a budget buy, it has a decent extraction rate.
-It's also easy to move from room-to-room thanks to its carry handle.
+It's also easy to move from room to room thanks to its carry handle.

-How to buy the best dehumidifier
+How to choose the best dehumidifier for your home